-This profile was prepared when Kishor Rithe was elected to the Ashoka Fellowship in 2001.
+This description of Kishor Rithe's work was prepared when Kishor Rithe was elected to the Ashoka Fellowship in 2001.

 Kishore Rithe, a former engineering professor with a passion for tigers, is creating a network of model organizations to protect India's forests and wildlife.
 He is helping locals and conservationists work with government, journalists, national and global organizations to save India's fragile ecosystems.